Skip to main content

 }

-CoreWeave does not provide role management for AI Object Storage access.
+CoreWeave doesn’t provide role management for AI Object Storage access.
 Role management is your responsibility.
-CoreWeave assumes that any access granted to a role via a SAML assertion from your organization’s IdP is valid.
+CoreWeave assumes that any access granted to a role through a SAML assertion from your organization’s IdP is valid.

-In most cases, organization access policies are sufficient.
-However, you can layer on bucket access policies when you need cross-organization access to specific buckets or bucket-level lifecycle configuration.
+Usually, organization access policies are sufficient.
+However, you can add bucket access policies when you need cross-organization access to specific buckets or bucket-level lifecycle configuration.
 Organization access policies and bucket access policies have different syntax requirements:

 AspectOrganization access policiesBucket access policies